 The importance of evaluating the critical value of albumin is evident from the delay in the process of decompensation after administration of effective therapy at this juncture.
-Some authors documented that the oral supplementation with BCAA preparation improves event free survival, serum albumin concentration and quality of life in decompensated cirrhosis[10].
-BCAA also reduced ascitis in decompensated liver cirrhosis [11].
-Several authors tried to establish the proper time to begin the administration of BCAA supplementation.
-Serum albumin level ≤3.5 g/dl was suggested by some authors [12].
-Studies also noticed that serum albumin level decreases at a rate of 1.5 g/L per year in patients with liver cirrhosis and a level below 35 g/L might indicate the transition to decompensated liver cirrhosis [8].
+Oral supplementation with BCAA preparation was reported to improve the quality of life in decompensated cirrhosis[10-11].
+Hence, several authors tried to establish the proper time to begin the administration of BCAA supplementation [8,12].
 So the appropriate time for BCAA administration becomes vital for therapeutic purpose in decompensated liver cirrhosis along with prevention of related complications.